Stocks vs ETFs for Beginners

 For many beginners, ETFs are usually the better place to start.

 That is not because individual stocks are always bad.
-It is because ETFs are often simpler, more diversified, and easier to hold emotionally when you are still learning how investing works.
+It is because ETFs are often simpler, more diversified, and easier to hold emotionally while you are still learning how investing works.

 - Stocks give you ownership in one company.